Who can attend Lane ABSE/GED classes?

 We have a small amount of Chromebooks available for student check out.
 Ask our office staff or your instructor for more information.

 What's the difference between a "hybrid" course and an "online" course?

 A hybrid course means that some of your class material is found online and some of it happens in the classroom.
 This combination set-up is used by instructors differently, depending upon their preferences.
 Some instructors keep supplementary materials online, and others may require that you work online as part of the course.

 Your teacher will show you how to use Moodle--Lane's online course system--and you can also login to Moodle instructions here.
 Go to Student> Support on the top menu.

 Online courses are 100% online.
 No classes are scheduled and you must organize and budget your time on your own.
 All of our ABSE/GED courses are offered online at this time.

 Do I have to take tests to get into your program?

 How long will it take me to pass the GED?

 The time it takes to prepare for the GED depends on you:

-- Your skill level in all subjects when you start.
+- Your skill levels in reading and math when you start.